Skip to Content

 The two organizations who filed this petition to "remedy Enterprise's deceptive trade practices," are the Center for Auto Safety (CAS) and the Consumers for Auto Reliability and Safety (CARS), along with Carol S. Houck.

-Houck's involvement stemmed from a 2004 accident which killed her daughters, Rachel and Jacqueline, who had rented a PT Cruiser from Enterprise in California.
+Houck's involvement stemmed from a 2004 accident that killed her daughters, Rachel and Jacqueline, who had rented a PT Cruiser from Enterprise in California.
 That particular model had already been subject to a recall for a power steering hose defect.
 Although the defect had been shown to cause fires, Enterprise did not send the car for repairs.
-They also never mentioned the defect or the recall to the two victims.
+They also never mentioned the defect or the recall of the two victims.

 The rented PT Cruiser did catch fire while the two women were driving on the highway.
 The fire caused a loss of steering control, which resulted in a head-on collision with a semi-truck Both women were pronounced dead at the scene.